Alejandro-FA/UPF-Deep_Learning/P3/report.md

 #### Transformations

-Pytorch, under the `torchvisions.transforms` module offers the possibility to apply transofrmations to the input images.
-We thought that it would be interesting to see how the training images look before deciding which transofrmations to apply.
+Pytorch, under the `torchvisions.transforms` module offers the possibility to apply transformations to the input images.
+We thought that it would be interesting to see how the training images look before deciding which transformations to apply.

 <img src="Results/fig1.png" style="zoom:25%;" ></img>